rakeshbs/rakeshbs.github.io/_posts/2015-07-06-reliance_broadband.md

 The first time you run the script, it will prompt you to enter the username and password.
 You can choose to save the login information in a file.
 The information will be stored in a file in the home directory.

 Sometimes the connection is buggy and won't login on the first try.
-So we have to keep trying it.
 To keep looping till you are successfully logged in, you can use

     login_reliance -r